vibueno/wbs_theimprovmachine_backend/README.md

 _The Improv Machine_ is an Improv (improvisational theatre) suggestions generator that can be used by improvisers to get scenes started.
 For a more detailed description, check the [project description doc](./doc/projectdescription.md).

+If you want a visual introduction to the project, check this [video](https://www.youtube.com/watch?v=93zvJeuVrD4).

 If you are interested in how the project was set-up, check the [set-up guide](./doc/projectsetup.md).

 If you are interested in the technologies behind it and the standards used, check the [tech stack](./doc/techstack.md).